Better Care for Our Patients

 Formed the Readmission Summit to provide oversight to readmission initiatives.

 Quality Initiatives Improve Care

-- Achieved "reward” of $302,000 from Maryland’s Quality Based Reimbursement program, ranking 8th best in the State.
+Achieved "reward” of $314,000 from Maryland’s Quality Based Reimbursement program, ranking the best in the State.

-- Recognized as a top performer in Maryland for hand hygiene, with compliance rate of 90 percent for the entire year.
+Recognized as the top performer in Maryland for hand hygiene, with average compliance rate of over 95 percent for the entire year.